 Recipe Tips

-- Plan ahead when making lemon raspberry bars.
+- Plan ahead when making raspberry lemon bars.
 This isn’t a bake and eat right away dessert.
 The bars need time to cool and set up before you can cut and serve them.

 - Make sure the butter and cream cheese are softened.
 This way you avoid any clumps and it’s so much easier to beat.